MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 ### Gather key information before contacting Microsoft support

-1. Download [TSS](https://aka.ms/getTSS) on all nodes and unzip it in the *C:\\tss* folder.
+1. Download [TSS](https://aka.ms/getTSS) on all nodes, and expand the file into the *C:\\tss* folder.
 2. Open the *C:\\tss* folder at an elevated PowerShell command prompt.
-3. Start the traces on the client and the server by using the following cmdlets:
+3. Start the traces on the client and server by using the following cmdlets:

     - Client: